Adblockers Inspired by ‘They Live’ Challenge Big Tech’s Advertising Dominance

 As businesses navigate the changing landscape, several pitfalls are becoming apparent:

 1. Ignoring Consumer Sentiment: The mainstream media often overlooks the extent to which users detest invasive advertising.
-Companies that fail to recognize this risk alienation, as evidenced by numerous small businesses that reported significant drops in engagement after aggressively targeted ads, similar to trends observed in user engagement within digital marketplaces.
+Companies that fail to recognize this risk alienation, as evidenced by numerous small businesses that reported significant drops in engagement after aggressively targeted ads.

 2. Underestimating Privacy Tools: Refusing to adapt to privacy-focused tools has significant repercussions.
 For instance, several tech startups have reported declining user engagement as consumers increasingly embrace platforms like Brave that prioritize privacy.